loserskater/Edu-Mail-Generator/README.md

 	  python3 bot.py
 Follow the instructions to get started with generating your own edu email

+After a few days you should receive some kind of welcome email.
+To check emails run:

+    python3 check_emails.py

 ## ***Request a college***

 Know a college that offers edu emails?
 Create a new issue with the 'new college' label.